Two suspects arrested in the disappearance of Kristin Smart, family and sources say - KVIA

 John Segale, a Smart family spokesperson, told CNN the family was notified by law enforcement officials Tuesday that Paul Flores and his father, Ruben Flores, were arrested Tuesday morning.

-Two law enforcement sources confirmed the arrests were made Tuesday morning in the case.
+Two law enforcement sources confirmed the arrests were made Tuesday.
 Paul and Ruben Flores are in the custody of the San Luis Obispo County Sheriff’s Office, one of the sources said.

+The two suspects have been booked into the San Luis Obispo County Jail, according to online inmate records.

+Paul Flores, 44, has been booked on a murder charge, the records show.
+No bail amount is listed.
+Ruben Flores, 80, has been booked on an accessory charge and is being held on $250,000 bail.

 Last month, authorities searched Ruben Flores’ home in Arroyo Grande.
 Flores’ son, Paul, has remained the prime suspect in the decades-long missing persons case.